Tekiter/WatchDBG-IDA/README.md

 #### While you are debugging...

-- Shift + A to add a watch.
+- `Shift + A` to add a watch.
-- Shift + W to show watch view.
+- `Shift + W` to show watch view.

 And just continue debugging.
-Changed value will automatically show up.
+Changed values in watch will be automatically updated.

 #### Watch View Window
 - Click `X` button to remove all watches.